jerrykuo7727/enumerable_methods/README.md

 # Enumerable methods
-Practice to mock the methods in Enumerable of Ruby with RSpec.
+Try to mock the methods in Enumerable of Ruby with RSpec.